Insight

 Old Courthouse at Gateway Arch National Park

 Facing the iconic Gateway Arch along the Mississippi River, the Old Courthouse at the Jefferson National Expansion Memorial has been a Midwestern landmark for more than 150 years.
-This site is best known as the setting for the pivotal 1847 and 1850 trials in which Dred Scott, an enslaved African American man, attempted to sue for his freedom.
+This site is best known as the setting for the pivotal 1847 and 1850 trials in which Dred and Harriet Scott, an enslaved African American couple, sued for their freedom.
 Although the court case was not ruled in their favor, the Scott family did eventually gain their freedom in 1857.
 Newspaper coverage of this decade-long legal battle raised awareness of slavery in non-slavery states and built support for Abraham Lincoln’s Emancipation Proclamation in 1863.
 The courthouse is the site of many other important 19th-century trials as well, including Virginia Minor’s historic case for a woman’s right to vote in the 1870s.

 Quinn Evans has supported the National Park Service’s program to protect and preserve this Civil War-era building over the past twenty years, providing surveys, assessments, and repair and restoration recommendations for interior and exterior improvements.